 Performed by University of North Texas Health Science Center researchers and their colleagues, the study concluded that, “After Colorado’s legalization of recreational cannabis sale and use, opioid-related deaths decreased more than 6% in the following 2 years.”

-The authors of the new study note that the results of the study are preliminary, given that their research encompasses only two years of data after the state’s first recreational marijuana shops opened in 2014.
+The authors of the new study note that the results of the study are preliminary, given that their research encompasses only two years of data after the state’s first recreational medicinal cannabis shops opened in 2014.
 However, as more data becomes available and more studies are completed, perhaps we will get a clearer picture of the benefits cannabis can play in battling America’s opioid epidemic.

-“As policymakers continue to grapple with both the growing opioid crisis and the rapidly changing landscape of marijuana laws in the U.S., scientific evidence is needed to help inform policy decisions to combat this disturbing upward trend in opioid-related deaths,” said Melvin D. Livingston, PhD, lead author of the study.
+“As policymakers continue to grapple with both the growing opioid crisis and the rapidly changing landscape of medicinal cannabis laws in the U.S., scientific evidence is needed to help inform policy decisions to combat this disturbing upward trend in opioid-related deaths,” said Melvin D. Livingston, PhD, lead author of the study.